billthefarmer/shorty/README.md

 **Remove** buttons to add and remove entries in the list.
 The **Play**, **Stop**, **Pause** and **Restart** items in the toolbar will play a station in Intent Radio directly.
-The **Save** and **Restore** items in the menu will save and restore the station list.
-The list is stored in *Short/entries.json*.
+The **Save** and **Restore** items in the menu will save and restore the current station list.
+The list location is *Shorty/entries.json*.
+This folder is accessible from a file manager or a connected PC.
+The list is in [JSON](http//:json.org).
+It may be edited with a text editor.

 The shortcuts use Shorty in the background, so will no longer work if Shorty is uninstalled.
 Shorty will not create shortcuts if Intent